Borgeby Castle: History

 The castle is built on the site of an 11th-century castle or fortress.
 Finds at the site may relate to the reign of King Harald Bluetooth.
-It may be reconstructed similar to the Trelleborg type with a diameter of 150 metres.
+It may be reconstructed similarly to the Trelleborg type with a diameter of 150 metres.
 Construction must have been in several phases with two separate ditches.
-The buildings on the site burned down during the Viking Era.
+The buildings on the site burned down during the Viking Age.
 Excavations in 1998 found evidence of a mint.
 This is thought to prove that this site belonged from its beginnings until 1536 to the Archbishop of Lund.

 The buildings have been changed over the centuries.
 Börjes Tower was probably built in the 15th century.
 The tower stands alone since the eastern wing was demolished in 1860 and renovated in 1870.
 The gatehouse appears to be from the 16th century but has older parts.
 The main building of today was built between 1650 and 1660.
 The stable was built of bricks in 1744.